Matthew Lyon: Political career in Vermont

 Lyon served as a member from Arlington in the Vermont House of Representatives from 1779 to 1783.
-He founded Fair Haven, Vermont in 1783 and returned to the state House of Representatives from 1783 to 1796 as its member.
+He founded Fair Haven, Vermont in 1783 and returned to the state House of Representatives from 1787 to 1796 as its member.
+In October 1785, while serving as clerk of the Vermont Court of Confiscation, Lyon was impeached by the Vermont Council of Censors for his failure to provide the state with records of the Court of Confiscation.
+Three days later, after an impeachment trial before both the council and the governor, Lyon was reprimanded and ordered by the court of impeachment to pay the expenses of the prosecution.
+It was additionally ordered by the court of impeachment that Lyon be fined 500 pounds if he failed to comply by delivering the documents.
+Lyon requested a new trial, and the Council obliged, again finding against him.
+There are no records that suggest that Lyon paid any of the fines he was ordered to, however.
+Lyon was elected assistant judge of Rutland County in 1786 and was elected to again serve in the state house later the following year.

 Lyon also built and operated various kinds of mills in Fair Haven, including a gristmill, sawmill, and paper mill, in addition to an iron foundry.
 In 1793, he started a printing office and published the Farmers' Library newspaper; though his son James was the nominal owner, Matthew Lyon oversaw the paper's management and supplied much of its content.
 The newspaper was later renamed to the Fair Haven Gazette, and was published until Lyon sold its works.
 In 1794, Lyon sold the printing press and other equipment for the Gazette to Reverend Samuel Williams and Judge Samuel Williams of Rutland, who used it to found the Rutland Herald.